Frequently Asked Questions

 What will my project cost?

-• I will advise you how your choices during design impact construction costs. • The post-pandemic construction industry operates on a time + materials cost estimating system.
+• We will advise you how your choices during design impact construction costs. • The post-pandemic construction industry operates on a time + materials cost estimating system.
 For this reason, the contractor is the best person to identify total project costs.

 When can you start?